fleio/fleio-whmcs/README.md

     and add it to the WHMCS module in module settings
 6. Set the frontend public urls for user and admin
 7. Set the backend public url (eg: http://server_hostname/staffapi)
-8. Set the Maximum and Minimum ammounts (these are used to limit the amount a user can pay for a service)
+8. Set the Maximum and Minimum amounts (these are used to limit the amount a user can pay for a service)
 9. Make sure that WHMCS and Fleio have the same currencies
 10. In case a Configuration name and Group name is set in WHMCS Module Settings, make sure Fleio has the same Configuration and Client Group names.